 Focus on Staying Active

-If you feel a loss of interest in activities such as exercising, don’t worry; get up from time to time throughout the day and move for even five minutes at a time.
+If you lose interest in activities such as exercising, don’t worry; get up from time to time throughout the day and move for even five minutes at a time.
 Exercising regularly can improve one’s overall well-being and may even prevent different types of depression!
 Research shows that exercise improves both physical health and emotional health.
-Furthermore, exercising daily helps people manage stress better. something as simple as a short stroll from time to time can have great benefits.
+Furthermore, exercising daily helps people manage stress better.
+Something as simple as a short stroll from time to time can have great benefits.

 Get Enough Rest